ShoYamanishi/AppleNumericalComputing/README.md

 To make it work, the number of threads per thread-group has to be reduced from 1024 to 768.
 Otherwise, the output from this kernel is wrong, and there is no compiler or runtime error for it.

 * In general the more kernel dispatches per commit, the more efficient.
 However it does not necessarily hold for the problem sizes where Metal has an advantage over CPU.
 See [radix sort](./05_radix_sort), [Jacobi solver](./11_jacobi_solver), and [Gauss-Seldel solver](./12_gauss_seidel_solver).

+## Comparison between macOS (Mac Mini 2020 8GB) and iOS (iPhone 13 mini)

+* The performance of CPU is comparable between macOS and iOS.
+Especially vDSP seems to be highly tuned for iOS.

+* The kernel launch time taken in iOS (from the compute encoder configuration, commit, to the completion of the command) is much higher than in macOS (approximately 5 times higher).
+It is a bit disappointing, as the number of kernel launches on iOS will be severely limited for the realtime applications that perform processing at the frame rate (60 / sec).

+* The number of dispatches, or the size of data per command buffer is limited on iOS than macOS.
+Please see the configuration in [RadixSort](./05_radix_sort) for details. macOS can handle all the 200+ dispatches in one commit, while iOS can not.

+* The maximum time allowed for one compute (commit) seems to be shorter for iOS (approximately 200[ms] on iPhone 13 Mini tested).
+It is not clear if it is configurable somehow.

 # File Organization
 This repo consists of 13 independent sections at the top directory, numbered from '01_*' to '13_*'.